Thinkwise/docs/docs/kb/exchange.md

     @exh_return_value = @exh_return_value output;
 ```

-In the exceptional case you need to re-synchronize changed in the database to Exchange, it is necessary to provide the required business logic in the corresponding `exh_get_item` procedures.
+In the exceptional case you need to re-synchronize changes in the database to Exchange, it is necessary to provide the required business logic in the corresponding `exh_get_item` procedures.

 ## System requirements